 Written by Jean Malek

-Images courtesy of Warner Bros.
-Pictures / Joker: Folie à Deux (2024)
+Images from Warner Bros.
+Pictures’ Joker: Folie à Deux (2024), used for editorial purposes.